Hakuverse/BRG30-ISEA-Labs/README.md

 `chmod777` is used to set the permission so that the file can be read, write, and executed, allowing the system to run it as a program, without this, you cannot execute the script with `./hello_world.sh`.
 The `#!/bin/bash` tells the system which interpreter to use to run the script. `/bin/bash` means use the Bash shell.
 Without it, the system may try to run the script with a different shell, causing errors.

-Now I will do a loop and conditional script, I will first create the script, make it executable and run it, the program will capture user input from 1 to 10 and validates it, if conditions are correct, it will show the system info, if a value outside of 1 to 10 is caputred, it will return an error.
+Now I will do a loop and conditional script, I will first create the script, make it executable and run it, the program will capture user input from 1 to 10 and validates it, if conditions are correct, it will show the system info, if a value outside of 1 to 10 is captured, it will return an error.
 <img width="1524" height="1076" alt="image" src="https://github.com/user-attachments/assets/e090ef3c-2b7b-4a34-a786-2e2eb3375ead" />

 Testing the limits with number less than 0 and more than 10.